alanese/cryptopals/README.md

 28. Hash in `SHA1Hash` in `hash.go`, MAC in `SHA1MAC` in `hash.go`
 29. SHA-1 hash from a given starting state in `SHA1HashExtend` in `hash.go`.
 Validate a MAC with `C29ValidateMac` in `set_4.go`; forge a MAC with `c29ForgeMAC` in `set_4.go`.
 30. MD4 hash in `MD4Hash` in `hash.go` (using the built-in implementation in `golang.org/x/crypto/md4`); validate a MAC with `C30ValidateMAC` in `set_4.go` and forge a message with `C30ForgeMAC` in `set_4.go`
+31. Server currently in `server/server_main.go`.
+HMAC-breaking currently in `main.go`.
+Some of the server code is duplicated in `set_4.go`.